jkua/wheelwriter-interface/README.md

 control of the typewriter, including platen and carriage positioning and typehead imprinting.

-4. REST service - the built-in WiFi connectivity on the Nano supports a REST server which allows a modern computer, smartphone, or tablet to control the typewriter via the interface module. *This does not exist today, but watch this space!*
+4. [REST API](docs/wwib_rest_api.md) service - the built-in WiFi connectivity
+on the Nano supports a web server which allows a modern computer, smartphone, or tablet to control the typewriter via the interface module.

 5. [Python serial client](src/client) - PC client to talk to the Arduino and allow it to send text to print as well as relay raw Wheelwriter commands.